 Samoan Surfaris has approximately a dozen surf spots accessible by boat.
 Travel time varies depending on where you surf.
 You may opt to surf straight out front at Village Lefts, however most days you will drive 15 mins down the road to boat anchorage and then motor out to the outer reefs.
 You may motor for 5 minutes to close breaks or up to 45 minutes to the furthest South Coast breaks.
-Typical south coast spots include Boulders, Coconuts, Wakas, Pebbles Special K, and Y-Tops.
-North Coast Spots (during Nth Swells from Nov-Feb) are accessible by car including Tiavea and Dragons breath amongst many others.
-Brent knows where and when the best surf will be and will ensure you are surfing quality surf to suit your needs with the minimum of crowd factor.
+Typical south coast spots include Boulders, Coconuts, Wackas, Pebbles, Special K and Y-Tops.
+North Coast Spots (during Nth Swells from Nov-Feb) are accessible by car including Tiavea and Dragons Breath amongst many others.
+Brent knows where and when the best surf will be and will ensure you are surfing quality surf to suit your needs with a minimal crowd factor.

 Upolu Island on Samoa has the potential to offer surf all year round, subject to swell and wind conditions.
 There is a vast variety of surf within close proximity of Salamumu Beach.
 Surfers must be of intermediate level or higher to safely enjoy the array of reef-breaks.